ORDINARYBOY473/ORDINARYBOY473/README.md

 - 📚 **BTech CS IT (AKTU)**
 - 🌱 Currently learning **Data Structures & Algorithms**, and working on skill building.
 - 🧑‍💻 **Cybersecurity enthusiast**
-- 🎯 Focused on building a strong foundation in **emerging AI / ML trends**
+- 🎯 Focused on building a strong foundation in **emerging tech trends**

 ---